movio/bramble/docs/algorithms.md

 This function processes each selection of the selectionSet one by one.

-If the selection is the `id` field of a boundary type, we know we can resolve it, since all boundary types implement the `Node` interface.
+If the selection is the `id` field of a boundary type, we know we can resolve it, since all boundary types have the `id` field.

 If the field's location matches the given location, we know it will be part of the filtered result.
 Then,